-There is another element to losing that I think is important, which I touch on briefly in the beginning here.
+There is another element to losing that I think is important.
 I believe it is important to model appropriate behavior as an adult when your child loses.
 I try to show Stafford how to lose by being an example.
 I try my best to never show any anger or frustration.
 I don’t yell at him, or berate him.
 It’s not easy, sometimes.
 And I never mention the expenses or in any way hold him responsible for that.
 “I paid all this money and for what? you lost!
 All those lessons, flights, etc.” After all, it was my choice to pay for those lessons, and I made the reservations, I bought the tickets.
-And, I knew, because I am an adult, that my child might lose.
+I knew, because I am an adult, that my child might lose.
 So when your child loses, as she eventually will, don’t punish her for your choices.
 Instead, take a moment, or take a walk, and then go back to your child, who is probably much more upset than you are, and see if you can help.
 Be supportive, encouraging, positive.
 As an adult, when I lose, I don’t want the people I care about to yell at me.
 Or lecture me.
 I expect some support.

 Losing will also help your child learn about sportsmanship.
 In fencing, fencers have to shake their opponent’s hand and salute the referee when the bout ends.
 I have seen fencers throw their masks, refuse to shake hands, and basically throw temper tantrums.
 That behavior can result in a black card, and elimination from the tournament.
 When a child loses, I have seen parents yell at the referee, at the coach, at their child.
 It is like a parent temper tantrum.
 I expect to see that same behavior from the child eventually, because that is what they are being taught.
 I believe we have a huge responsibility to help our children become successful participants in society and in the world.
 We all want our children to succeed.
 But true success encompasses failure.
 So work on your poker face.
 I do.